 Yes, you are able to sell your single premium immediate annuity.
 Unlike a structured settlement, the payments from an immediate annuity can be sold for cash without going through the hassle of going to court for a judge’s approval.

 Because you purchase this investment product on your own — rather than accepting it as a result of a lawsuit — you have the freedom to sell payments for cash if you’re experiencing financial difficulty.

 The advantages of an immediate annuity are certain guarantees that protect the principal you invested and the benefits contingent upon the annuitant’s age.
 These advantages include:

 Get a quick, competitive and easy quote in minutes!

 While an immediate annuity can provide a consistent income stream in your retirement years, there are drawbacks.
 Purchasing immediate annuities can prevent you from being able to afford other investments.
 Here is a description of these disadvantages:

-Total annuity sales in the U.S. soared to $167.6 billion in Q3 2013.
-In that same time period, fixed immediate annuity sales alone reached $5.7 billion.
-But even if you decide that an immediate annuity is a good investment choice, most experts advise you to not put all of your available assets into one, but rather leave enough in stocks, bonds and ready cash for unexpected needs.
+Total annuity sales in the U.S. reached nearly $112 billion by the end of Q2 2016, slightly above sales at the same time in 2015.
+During that quarter, fixed annuity sales reached $29.5 billion and variable annuity sales reached $26.4 billion.
+Even if you decide that an immediate annuity is a good investment choice, most experts advise you to not put all of your available assets into one, but rather leave enough in stocks, bonds and ready cash for unexpected needs.